Angular-Bootcamp/CodeChallenge-Skeleton/README.md

 ## Installation

+Install the dependencies:

+  bower install
+  npm install

+Finally, run the application with node:

+  node start

-Describe the process (step by step) to successfully install your application.
+Describe here the process (step by step) to successfully install your application.